With 342 million websites in the world, driving organic business growth is no easy feat.

 When you are starting drive organic business growth, it’s tough to successfully compete and rank for informational keywords in your niche right away.
 In new markets, it’s difficult to differentiate.

 Not that you shouldn’t try because if you consistently publish compelling content with a diversified approach, you’ll gradually rise to the top.

 Your blog will help you build an audience that will buy your product or service, giving you scalable growth for years to come.
 A section of this audience is actively looking for specific information about your product or service.

 Boost your rankings through publishing your bottom of funnel content.
 It has fewer competitors because people use long-tail keywords that are related to a service or a product they want to buy.

-A great example of a bottom of the funnel piece of content is this blog post from GetVoIP on customer satisfaction surveys:
+A great example of a bottom of the funnel piece of content is this blog post from GetVoIP on customer satisfaction survey:

 While this type of content may be considered bottom of the funnel as it is intended to educate and provide value to your audience, this is exactly the type of content that helps move readers through your sales funnel.

 Not to mention, providing valuable content is another way to drastically increase user satisfaction.
 After all, studies show that clients (and potential clients) would happily recommend a company to a friend after a positive experience.

 How’s that for a return on investment?